PierreLevres/BlUVO/README.md

-p_WeatherApiKey = 'api key if you want actual weather uploaded to ABRP' p_WeatherProvider = 'weather provider Darksky or OpenWeather if you want actual weather uploaded to ABRP' p_homelocation="homelatitude;homelongitude" p_forcepollinterval=600   # forces application to poll actively every so many seconds p_URLphoneincar= 'url to return information from an external server if eg your phone is plugged into the car or unplugged'
+p_WeatherApiKey = 'api key if you want actual weather uploaded to ABRP' p_WeatherProvider = 'weather provider Darksky or OpenWeather if you want actual weather uploaded to ABRP' p_homelocation="homelatitude;homelongitude" p_forcepollinterval=60   # forces application to poll actively every so many minutes p_URLphoneincar= 'url to return information from an external server if eg your phone is plugged into the car or unplugged'